The liver is one of the largest organs in the human body, and also one of the most important.

 Here are some ways to naturally keep your liver in good shape:

-- Eat a liver-loving diet – When it comes to supporting your liver, it’s best to stick to a low-sugar, low-toxin diet that’s filled with high-fiber foods (like fruits and vegetables).
+- Eat a liver-loving diet –When it comes to supporting your liver, it’s best to stick to a low-sugar, low-toxin diet that’s filled with high-fiber foods.
+This includes fruits, vegetables and lots of leafy greens.
 The liver benefits from having lots of vitamins and minerals, which help it to perform its many functions.
 High amounts of antioxidants and fiber can even potentially help reverse liver damage and disease.

 - Focus on fresh foods – The quality of your diet is also important.
 Avoid non-organic foods or produce which are more likely to carry toxins, antibiotic residue and synthetic hormones that your liver then needs to remove.
 Eat organic foods where possible, and eliminate processed foods from your diet to give your liver a break.